 Try Swift Playgrounds app for Mac or iPad, and complete the "Hello Byte"challenge, or "Learn To Code" 1 or 2.
 "Hello Byte" should take about an hour; the latter might take longer, but may be helpful in building knowledge for the test.

 Complete an individual entrance test and survey.
-The test includes coding, design, and essay questions, and should be completed in about an hour.
+The test includes coding, design, essay questions (involving the screenshot and aforementioned video), and should be completed in about an hour.

-Please note: The programme is fully subsidised for successful applicants.
-Please read through the application form carefully, and ensure you can attend the required number of sessions, before you apply, so that all deserving applicants who can meet the requirements can get a spot in the programme.
+Important note: The programme is fully subsidised for successful applicants.
+Please read through the application form carefully, and ensure, before applying:

 Dates to Note

-Saturday, 11 April, 9am: First lesson for the Swift Accelerator Programme 2020 (online).
+Saturday, 13 March, 9am: First lesson for the Swift Accelerator Programme 2021, online!

 Frequently Asked Questions